louis-prudhomme/Chocolate-Lotus/README.md

 - the prefix `dev_` never changes
 - `<functionality-name>` is the name of the functionnality where words are separated by `-`

+As such, when you start coding something, create a `dev_somethin-you-code` branch.
+Then code and commit against it.
+Finally, when the thing is ready for production, merge your branch in `master`.

 ## Ticketting

 Every commit **must** be linked to a ticket.